 On the off chance your smartphone doesn’t have a Notification Log, check the “Notification History Log” application from Google Play Store.

 Also Read: Xiaomi Redmi Note 9s Receives New MIUI Update.

-5. Transferring file through Wi-Fi direct
+5. Transferring files through Wi-Fi Direct

 Do you face connectivity issues while transferring the files to your device?
 It gets pretty annoying while transferring the files over an android device while using Bluetooth to transfer files which most of the time it fails to establish a connection and when it does it’s pretty slow to transfer files.
 Well, we got you covered; Wi-Fi direct is a new technology that can help you transfer files wirelessly in a way similar to Bluetooth.

 Also Read: The Best Smartphones A Student Should Buy